MonsterPi13/jerry_coding_test/README.md

 ```

 **Run jest for test result**

 ```shell
 yarn|npm run test
 ```

 ---

 ## Ideas

 1. Storage data structure

    - Two-dimensional array
-	- Define an private varibale called rangeList to store rangeList in class
+   - Define a private variable called rangeList to store rangeList in class

 2. Add Function
    1. Each time, when a value want to insert into rangeList, For loop rangeList, compare currnet inserted value with current value in loop, define temporary variable called newRangeList to store refactored rangeList, at last newRangeList assigin to rangeList.